Reference: Slovakia launched its Deposit Return System just in 10 months

 DRS in Slovakia in numbers

-More than 2900 collection points are registered in the system
+More than 3.250 collection points and 3.900 EAN codes are registered in the system

 Both RVMs and manual scanners are available to return the packaging

-Over 634 million packaging units returned since the launch of the system
+Over 1.8 billion packaging units returned since the launch of the system